 Claim Period definition

-Claim Period means the time period during which Settlement Class Members may submit a Claim Form to the Settlement Administrator for review.
-The Claim Period shall run for a period of time ordered by the Court, and last at least one-hundred and twenty (120) calendar days from the date of the first publication of the Summary Settlement Notice or Class Notice, whether online, via print publication, or via press release, whichever is earlier.
+Claim Period means the time period in which Class Members may submit a Claim Form for review to the Settlement Administrator.
+The Claim Period shall run for one hundred twenty (120) calendar days from the date of the first dissemination of the Summary Settlement Notice or Class Notice, whichever is earlier.

 Claim Period means the tax year for individuals required to file Montana individual income tax returns and the calendar year for individuals not required to file returns.